 Network security isn’t just for multinational corporations.
 Small and midsized businesses (SMBs) face the same threats as their enterprise counterparts, but SMBs can’t typically apply the same security professional resources to the issue.
 While SIEM platforms are built to scale up, the challenges to scale down an enterprise-scale SIEM for SMB are daunting and costly.

-This analyst report from Frost & Sullivan puts a fine point on the intricacies changing SIEM market and the SMB-focused approach to SIEM.
+This analyst report from Frost & Sullivan puts a fine point on the intricacies changing SIEM market and the SMB-focused approach to Beginners SIEM.

 The Security Information and Event Management Glossary